Magic-Abracadabra/Magic-Abracadabra/README.md

 4. The boundaries of Agents and MLLMs will be broken.

 # ✨About Us
-Welcome to my homepage!
+Welcome to our homepage!
 I will be glad if you share the same mission and dream with us, so I'm here seeking collaboration opportunities, to address the following issues in Foundation Models/Agents together:

 1. Lacking interpretability
 2. Low inference ability and hence being not trustworthy, especially in some risk-sensitive situations